malleusinferni/vim-poml/README.md

 # Installation

 This repository is [Pathogen]- and [Vundle]-compatible.
-If you don't use package management tools, you can download the files (there aren't many) and move them into your `~/.vim` directory.
+If you don't use package management tools, you can download the files (there aren't many) and move them to the corresponding places in your `~/.vim` directory.

 [Pathogen]: https://github.com/tpope/vim-pathogen
 [Vundle]: https://github.com/gmarik/vundle